wutali/nextjs-netlify-blog-template/README.md

 This is a boilerplate for building blogs with only Netlify stacks.

-There are some boilerplate for the combination of Next.js and Netlify on GitHub.
+There are some boilerplate or tutorials for the combination of Next.js and Netlify on GitHub.
-These boilerplate have good document and good tutorial to get started Next.js and Netlify easily but they are too simple if the blog having common features has needed.
+These resources have good documentation and good tutorial to get started Next.js and Netlify easily but they are too simple if you want to build blogs having common feature like tagging.

 Next.js blog template for Netlify has already implemented these common features for building blogs with only using Next.js and Netlify stacks.

 ## Features

-- Tagging:
-- Author:
-- Pagination:
-- CMS:
+- tagging: organizes content by tags
-- Selectable post layout:
+- author: displays author names who write a post
-- Social metadata:
+- pagination: limits number of posts per page
+- CMS: built with Netlify CMS to allow editors modifying content wth quickest way
+- SEO optimized: built-in metadata like JSON-LD

 ## Dependencies